Why Employee Recognition

 It is important to be in touch with the feelings of the workers in your organization.
 Asking for feedback is vital as it promotes an open culture and gives you insight into things you may not consider relevant but in fact are highly significant to an employee.
 Maybe you have a staff presentation coming up soon.
 Instead of blinding your staff with data, take a minute to prepare by walking round the company and asking them what they would like to hear from you.
 The answers may surprise you, and you will need to be responsive to some of the requests.
 It does show you recognize their opinions.
 Significantly, it gives you some focus on where to direct attention to create a positive workplace culture.

 There are many ways of rewarding staff for meeting targets and achieving success.
 These are popular and drive competitive behaviors, but you can reward other talents that go towards creating a healthy working environment.
 What about an award for the employee who supported another staff member or team to get a difficult job done on time?
 Or the worker who stepped up to do something special for a colleague in a crisis?
-Having a reward where someone is nominated by peers will identify those folk who may never have come to your attention -- and it encourages team spirit.
-Rewards don't have to be ostentatious either.
+Having a reward system where peers nominate someone will identify those folk who may never have come to your attention — and it encourages team spirit.
+Rewards don’t have to be ostentatious either.
 Sometimes, just giving a worker an extra day off to be with their family is reward enough.

 Formalize Your Employee Recognition Program

-By formalizing your employee recognition program it gets embedded in your organization and in the culture.
-Make sure there's an innovative development program aimed at all levels of employee which actively encourages growth on a personal and professional level.
-Ensure it includes courses on improving culture such as coaching and positive conversation with others as these build the healthy working environment culture you need.
+By formalizing your employee recognition program, the program gets embedded in your organization and the culture.
+Make sure there’s an innovative development program aimed at all levels of employees which actively encourages growth on a personal and professional level.
+Ensure it includes courses on improving cultures, such as coaching and positive conversation with others, as these build the healthy working environment culture you need.
 Keep the program high profile by having a monthly celebration of an employee who went above and beyond the call of duty to do something special.
-This, and your rewards for employees will encourage people to work as a team.

 Go the Extra Mile

-The employee recognition program does not stop at your doors.
-Make sure you get your staff nominated for national awards, and other prizes.
-This raises their profile and creates a positive working environment but it also showcases your workplace for its achievements.
-By submitting award nominations to high profile programs your workers will see how valued their projects are.
+An employee recognition program does not stop at your doors.
+Make sure you get your staff nominated for national awards and other prizes.
+This type of recognition raises their profile, creates a positive working environment, and showcases your workplace for its achievements.
+By submitting award nominations to high-profile programs your workers will see how valued their projects are.
 It will also encourage others to see your organization in a positive light, consider it as a potential place to work, and even collaborate on projects.

-The Simplest Way to Create Recognition at Work: Just Say Thank You
+The Easiest Way to Create Recognition at Work: Just Say Thank You

 It costs nothing but means a lot to staff who spend most of their working lives in your company.
 Appreciating the effort people go to is a big deal.
 When you give a staff briefing, give a shout-out to those who deserve it.
 After a complicated meeting where staff supported you, go find them and show how much you appreciated their hard work.
 Or how about thanking the caretaker who swept the snow off the sidewalk outside your office?
 Saying thank you shows you care and have recognized the work your teams have done.
 It indicates your respect for them, and chances are they will step up for the next challenge.

-Take those first steps today and start rewarding your teams with a few simple but meaningful actions.
+Take these first steps today and start rewarding your teams with a few simple but meaningful actions.

 Employee Engagement

+Workers can get disengaged for a variety of different reasons.
 Disengaged employees can be disruptive to the core business of a company.
-Workers get disengaged for different reasons.
-This can be due to a restructure, a lack of leadership, or a toxic culture.
-If you have a department of disengaged employees or you inherited a team that is out of synchronization with the core strategic business, here's how to get people motivated about employee engagement.
+Employee disengagement can be due to restructuring, a lack of leadership, or a toxic work culture.
+If you have a department of disengaged employees or inherited a team that is out of synchronization with the core strategic business, here’s how to get people motivated about employee engagement.

 Listen and Learn

 When you have disengaged employees, it is vital to find out why.
 You can resolve some problems quickly.
-Others take longer, and involve significant organizational development.
-One of the first things to do is to listen so you build a picture of what is going on and why people may be behaving as they do.
+Others take longer and involve significant organizational development.
+One of the first things to do is to listen so you build a picture of what is going on and why people may behave as they do.
 Set up meetings with individuals, and offer to attend team meetings to get a handle on the situation.
-Listening to people about their concerns could challenge your assumptions on the disengagement.
+Listening to people about their concerns could challenge your assumptions about their disengagement.

-Employees become disengaged when they are not told what is happening in a company.
-This leads to rumors and to a lack of clarity on the aims of the business.
+Employees become disengaged when not told what is happening in their company.
+Lack of transparency leads to rumors and a lack of clarity on the business’s goals.
 Be very clear with employees about the organization and your plans.
 When you do a staff briefing, the employees are not only listening to what you are saying.
-They are watching your body language too, and how you respond to their questions.
-By being open and up front, you build trust and engage the employees in the business of the company.
+They are watching your body language and how you respond to their questions.
+By being open and upfront, you build trust and engage the employees in the company’s business.

-There will be issues you cannot communicate to a wide audience.
+There will be issues you cannot communicate to a broad audience.
 Regular staff briefings will help build the trust needed and start engaging people.
-It is also an opportunity for disengaged workers who don't want to work with you to consider moving on to another organization.
-If staff are leaving, offer the opportunity for an exit interview.
-This can reveal issues that need to change to fix employee engagement in a positive way.
+It is also an opportunity for disengaged workers who don’t want to work with you to consider moving to another organization.
+If staff is leaving, offer the chance for an exit interview.
+An exit interview can reveal issues that need to change to fix employee engagement in a positive way.

 Introduce an Organizational Development Program

 Continuing to work in the same way with disengaged employees will not solve entrenched problems.
 When you establish a program of organizational development to address the culture and give the employees professional skills, you show you are serious about change for the better.
 It also creates a supportive working culture that positively engages employees.
-Design the employee engagement program to include entire team participation on culture.
-This ensures ownership of the issues from everyone.
+Design the employee engagement program to include full team participation in culture.
+Participation ensures ownership of the issues from everyone.

 Establish a Staff Forum

 Show you mean business in improving employee engagement by establishing a staff forum.
 In a large or medium-sized organization, a representative from each team works with others to improve workplace issues.
-This instills staff ownership of the problems and is a clear process for solving issues.
-This includes desk moves, changes to the working environment, and more.
-They can also set up employee incentives.
-Examples include access to gyms, lunchtime Pilates, and other benefits.
-Once you start working on employee engagement in this way, it will encourage others to join in.
+The intermingling instills staff ownership of the problems and is a straightforward process for solving issues.

 Be Clear on Objectives

 Introducing employee incentives is an excellent way to engage staff.
-These can include health insurance schemes, fitness programs such as access to a gym, and sabbaticals for longer term employees.
-You need to make sure that you link at least some of the incentives for working at your company to achievement of objectives.
-This ensures employees will have a degree of focus on the incentives available.
+These include health insurance schemes, fitness programs such as access to a gym, and sabbaticals for longer-term employees.
+You need to ensure that you link at least some of the incentives for working at your company to achieving objectives.
+The link to outcomes helps to ensure employees will have a degree of focus on the incentives available.
 Examples include an extra day of paid annual leave for achieving a target or having no sickness absences.
 Other incentives include funding higher education programs or attendance at a conference.

 Introduce an Employee Recognition Program

 Celebrating success is a valued motivator in organizations.
-It is an excellent way to get people to engage and focus on achieving successfully.
-If you have disengaged employees, you have a great opportunity to boost their engagement them, but make sure that some of your reward schemes are team-based.
-This will encourage people to work together and use their strengths to make things happen.
-Examples of rewards include Team of the Year, Team That Has Made the Most Progress, and Most Significant Team Achievement.
-Some rewards can go to individuals as well, to reward successes and progress.
-Don't forget to include rewards for those who go beyond the call of duty to do something, as well as length-of-service awards.
+It is an excellent way to get people to engage and focus on achieving success.
+If you have disengaged employees, you have a perfect opportunity to boost their engagement, but make sure that some of your reward schemes are team-based.
+Team-based employee recognition will encourage people to work together and use their collective strengths to make things happen.
+Examples of rewards include Team of the Year; Team That Has Made the Most Progress, and Most Significant Team Achievement.
+Recognition can go to individuals as well, to reward successes and progress.
+Don’t forget to include rewards for those who go beyond the call of duty to do something, as well as length-of-service awards.

 Without being intrusive, you can achieve a lot by simply taking an interest in the staff themselves.
 Asking whether someone enjoyed their weekend or asking after an employee's family shows you take an interest in them as an individual and not just as someone on the payroll.
 Acknowledging the backroom staff is vital too, as they frequently work unnoticed.
 By thanking employees for what they do, you build bridges with culture, trust, and positive employee engagement.